 RNIB Bookshare is a free education collection providing textbooks and materials to support the UK curriculum.
 Our range of accessible formats can be read electronically and adapted to suit the personal reading needs of learners.
 We now have over 644,000 titles with more being added all the time.
 Through schools' organisational accounts, individual learners can be allocated their own member account and access the resources they need in a format they can read.

-Events start on 4 February 2021 and are a great way for children and young people with VI and their families to make new friends, try new things and engage in some much-needed fun.
+The events are a great way for children and young people with VI and their families to make new friends, try new things and engage in some much-needed fun.

 Saturday 27 March at 11am-midday